St. Olaf College: Sexual misconduct

 In 2016, students protested the school's policies on sexual harassment through a T-shirt campaign.
 Students donned grey shirts reading "Ask me how my college is protecting my rapist" to draw attention to the school's sexual misconduct policies.
 Information about the campaign circulated through social media and was soon picked up by local news sources.
 In response, the Office of Civil Rights of the U.S. Education Department launched an investigation into the college's policies.
 Soon after, the school officially announced an overhaul of its Title IX policies.

 Racism

-In 2017, a series of notes containing threats and racial slurs appeared.
-In response, students protested for systemic changes within the school on issues like diversity and inclusion, cultural sensitivity, and hate crimes.
-As of May 1, 2017, there had been 9 reported acts of hate speech during the school year.
+In 2017, a series of notes containing threats and racial slurs appeared on campus.
+In response, students protested for systemic changes to incorporate diversity and inclusion, cultural sensitivity, and hate crime prevention into college policy.
+As of May 1, 2017, there had been nine reported acts of hate speech during the school year.
 By occupying campus buildings, blocking entrances to the cafeteria, and boycotting classes, demonstrators pushed the administration to act on a number of demands.
-While the protests prompted the administration to reevaluate its policies, an investigation revealed that one of the notes was forged.
-While the forgery undermined the movement for some, others saw it as a rogue action that did not detract from the progress made.
+The protests prompted the administration to reevaluate its policies, but an investigation found that one of the notes was forged.
+The forgery undermined the movement for some, but others saw it as a rogue action that did not detract from the progress made.